AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for PHP.md

 ## Example

 The following code provides an example on how to call the AssumeRole API operation by using the SDK for PHP.
-For information about other API operations, visit [OpenAPI Explorer](https://api.aliyun.com/), debug API operations, and obtain sample code.
+For information about other API operations, visit [OpenAPI Developer Portal](https://next.api.aliyun.com/api/Sts), debug API operations, and obtain sample code.

 ```
 <? php